-EXPERIMENT #24: The Anti-Capacitor
+EXPERIMENT #26: THE ANTI-CAPACITOR

 Recall that capacitors blocked direct current (DC) but passed alternating current (AC).
-Take a look at Experiment 7 again and remember that it took time to light the LED because you had to charge the capacitor first; the capacitor passed the initial current surge through to ground (the negative side of the battery) but blocked the current once it stabilized, forcing it to go through the LED.
+Take a look at Experiment 8 again and remember that it took time to light the LED because you had to charge the capacitor first; the capacitor passed the initial current surge through to ground (the negative side of the battery) but blocked the current once it stabilized, forcing it to go through the LED.
 The inductor is the counterpart to this - it blocks current surges (AC) but passes stable currents (DC).
-Before explaining the inductor further, let's demonstrate it using almost the same circuit as in Experiment 7.
+Before explaining the inductor further, let's demonstrate it using almost the same circuit as in Experiment 8.

 We will be using an inductor that is part of the transformer, we'll explain more about this later.
-Connect the wires according to the Wiring Checklist and press the switch several times.
-The LED will blink once when the switch is pressed and again when it is released.
+Connect the circuit and press the switch several times.
+The LED will blink once when the switch is pressed.
 Note how this is different from the capacitor, when the LED became bright when the switch was pressed and stayed bright until the switch was released.
 The inductor effects are brief, so we are using the transistor to amplify the current to the LED and make the inductor's effects easier to see.

-Now remove the wire from spring 23 (on the transformer), connect it to spring 24, and press the switch a few more times.
+Now remove the wire from hole b26 (on the transformer), connect it to hole b28, and press the switch a few more times.
 The LED will not blink as brightly now, because we are using less inductance.